CodyGrogan/portfolio/README.md

-This is the code for my personal portfolio created with create-react-app.
+This is the code for my personal portfolio created with React and written in TypeScript.